26th May 2021

 In this semi-autobiographical story is protagonist Esther Greenwood, a college student who travels to New York to work on a renowned magazine, who slowly descends into mental illness has She is young and despite having achieved much success, she feels bleak and unaccomplished; a phoney who never quite fits in.
 Her descent – and back again – is expertly captured in the soothing, slightly detached tones of actress Maggie Gyllenhaal, a narration that Plath would have wholly approved off.
 A classic book enhanced by its audio variation.

 Heartburn centres around Rachel Samstat, a successful cookery writer, who discovers seven months into her second pregnancy that her husband Mark is having an affair with the tall wife of a politician, just as Nora Ephron discovered during her own second pregnancy while married to Carl Bernstein, the journalist who broke the Watergate scandal.
 The novel veers between Rachel’s heartbreak at this betrayal from the husband she so dearly loves and her fury – all interspersed with recipes.

 It’s Ephron at her best and the award-winning narration by Meryl Streep (who else?) means that this cult-classic never loses its shine – even as an audiobook.

 Educated by Tara Westover

-Tara’s details childhood through her college years as the daughter of a fanatical Mormon survivalist.
+Tara’s details her childhood through her college years as the daughter of a fanatical Mormon survivalist.
 Hospital visits and schools, among many other things, were forbidden.
 It’s a fascinating and gut-wrenching book.
 And I’m pretty sure I stopped breathing at certain points.
 Whelan’s character narration is also superb.
-A must-listen.
+A must-listen from these audiobooks.